apache/sling-slingfeature-maven-plugin/README.md

   </plugin>
 ```

-All features found in the directory as well as the artifact sections of the configuration are aggregated into a single feature.
+All features found in the directory as well as the artifact sections of the plugin configuration are aggregated into a single feature.
+Includes are processed in the way they appear in the configuration.
+If an include contains a pattern which includes more than one feature, than the features are included based on their full alphabetical file path.
+The features are aggregated in the order they are included.

+If an include or an exclude is not using a pattern but directly specifying a file, this file must exists.
+Otherwise the build fails.

 The merged feature will have the same `groupId`, `artifactId` and `version` as the pom in which the aggregation is configured.
 It will have type `slingfeature` and as classifier the one specified in the configuration named `aggregateClassifier`.